Ben Vidaic

-Benjamin Vidaic (born 29 January 1988 in Sydney) is a retired Australian footballer of Croatian origin.
+Benjamin Vidaic (born 29 January 1988) is an Australian former soccer player who played as a Striker.

 Early life

 He is of Croat origin, and attended the Trinity Grammar School in Summer Hill where he was Captain of Soccer.
 Vidaic has also represented Australia internationally, playing for the Qantas Joeys (Under 17s) and Qantas Young Socceroos (Under 20s), scoring five goals in eight appearances.

 Club career

 In July 2007, Ben began trialling at Sydney FC as the club began pre-season training.
 After scoring in friendly against Sydney University and making a number of substitute appearances in Pre-Season Cup matches, the club signed him to a two-year contract.
 Former Sydney FC coach Branko Culina declared that "Ben has great potential and I'm confident he'll push for a place in the team,".
 Upon signing, Ben commented that "It's a dream come true to sign with Sydney FC, the best club in the A-League," said the youngster.
 Vidaic made two appearances in the A-League in his first season, both off the bench.

 On 27 November 2007, Vidaic took part in an exhibition match against Los Angeles Galaxy, coming off the bench early in the second half.
 He also played for the club in the Pan-Pacific Championship 2008 in Hawaii.

 It was announced at the end of the season that he would return to Sydney United on loan while the A-League was in off-season and return to the club for pre-season training in April.
 However, on 18 March 2008, his contract with Sydney FC was terminated by mutual consent, making his move to United permanent.

 Ben's father, Bruno Vidaic, also played for Sydney United (formerly Sydney Croatia) captaining the club in the 80's and is considered a club great.

-Benny as he is known at the strikers, has currently appeared in almost every match scoring numerous goals.
-Today’s goal was particularly sublime with a deft touch and rocket finish.
-Also his trademark celebration the ‘conquistador wave’ did not make an appearance.